eth-cscs/tools/README.md

 Existing doc can be easily linked and indexed using the [Wiki](https://github.com/eth-cscs/tools/wiki)

-Team: GPP, JGP, VA, JF, MV
+Team: GPP, JGP, VA, JF, MV, WS